 Tongue scraper for Megasonex

-Tongue scraper works as a replacement head.
+The tongue scraper works as a replacement head.
 It is sold separately but is totally a must-have if you decided to buy the Megasonex toothbrush.
-Since competing sonic and ultrasonic products do not offer such addon this is a huge advantage for Megasonex.
+Since competing sonic and ultrasonic products do not offer such add-ons this is a huge advantage for Megasonex.
 This piece is made of plastic and can be used to clean your tongue more effectively than by just using a toothbrush.
 You clean your tongue by scraping sharp plastic edges of the scraper while operating a toothbrush in the ultrasonic mode as the second mode of action.
 This way the tongue scraper is more effective than classic separate tongue scrappers.
 This is a good investment especially when you consider the fact that it does not wear over time just like regular toothbrush heads.

 Replacement brush heads